datacraft360degree-page/Aniruddha-Business-Portal/README.md

             return;
           }

+          if (!isRoomInMaster(b.roomNo)) {
+            alert("This booking details were deleted from Master Data and cannot be opened or edited.");
+            return;
+          }

+          // If booking is closed
+          if (now > checkOutTime) {
-          // Booking is editable till 3 days from check out date, after that non-editable if (now > (checkOutTime + threeDaysMs)) {
+            // After 3 days from check out date: Non-editable, Print View only if (now > (checkOutTime + threeDaysMs)) {
               alert("This booking closed more than 3 days ago.
 It is non-editable and can only be viewed or printed.");
+              printInvoice(bookingId);
               return;
+            } else {
+              // Within 3 days from check out date: Guest Info, Room Selection & Food disabled, Billing Summary editable isClosedAndWithin3Days = true;
             }

-          if (!isRoomInMaster(b.roomNo)) {
-            alert("This booking details were deleted from Master Data and cannot be opened or edited.");
-            return;
           }
         }
       }